alros-essex/ssdcs-assignment/documents/sections/components.md

 ## Data Streams

 An MQ Broker will expose queues to accept data streams from the experiments.
-(TBD encryption)

 RabbitMQ is one of the most popular tools on the market for this particular need.
-(TBD usage of exchange and routing keys)
+RabbiMQ supports TLS to encrypt communications and clustering to address scalability issues.

 ## Storage

 A database is responsible for the storage of the application's data.
 Being the model of the data known, a SQL Database represents a simple solution.
 Further expansions could consider moving the experiments' data to a NoSQL database that may offer better scalability.

-(TBD encryption)

 There are no special requirements to guide the choice of a product.
 MySQL will be the initial choice.
 The application's design will ensure a level of abstraction to minimize the impact of a change should new insights suggest a different product would be a better fit.